In a Nutshell -- The Sequential Parameter Optimization Toolbox

-By default exponents are fixed at a value of two, $p_i = 2$, ($i=1,\ldots,n$), and the nugget effect (or regularization constant) is used.
-To correct the uncertainty estimates in case of using the nugget effect, re-interpolation is also by default turned on (see \citet{Forr08a} for more details on these features of the model).
+As default, the \texttt{buildKriging()} function is used for modeling.
+This function builds a Kriging model (also known as Gaussian process regression) loosely based on code by \cite{Forr08a}.
+Kriging models are based on measures of similarity, or kernels.
+Here, a Gaussian kernel is used: By default exponents are fixed at a value of two, \(p_i = 2\), (\(i=1,\ldots,n\)), and the nugget effect (or regularization constant) is used.
+To correct the uncertainty estimates in case of using the nugget effect, re-interpolation is also by default turned on (see \cite{Forr08a} for more details on these features of the model).